olliw42/mLRS-docu/docs/WIRELESS_BRIDGE.md

 - Bluetooth Device Name
 - Baudrate

-Note: The ESP8266 and some EPS32 do not offer BlueTooth.
+Note: The ESP8266 and some ESP32 do not offer Bluetooth.